What is a good cost per lead metric and what counts as a "lead"?

 CPL = total lead gen cost ÷ number of leads

-A practical definition for 2026: a lead is only a lead if it is ICP-aligned, contactable, and consent-safe for outreach, as defined by the ACMA.
+A practical definition for 2026: a lead is only a lead if it is ICP-aligned, contactable, and consent-safe for outreach, as defined by ACMA.

-Our definition: a lead is ICP-aligned with clear signals and triggers that show the prospect is actively considering a purchase and is ready to engage.
+Our definition: a lead is ICP-aligned with clear signals and triggers that show the prospect is actively considering a purchase and ready to engage.

 What is a "good" cost per lead in 2026?